-Channahon School District's curriculum is aligned to the Common Core State Standards, which implies an advanced curriculum in both reading and math.
-Because of the determined rigor of the Common Core, Kindergarten-8th grade students will be provided with differentiated instruction and flexible grouping to meet their individual academic needs.
-In reading and math, 7th and 8th grade students may be grouped into accelerated classrooms based on their academic scores.
+Channahon School District's curriculum is aligned to the Common Core State Standards.
+Because of the determined rigor of the Common Core, Kindergarten-8th Grade students will be provided with differentiated instruction and flexible grouping to meet their individual academic needs.
+In reading and math, students may be grouped into accelerated classrooms based on their proficiency in a subject area or on a specific learning target.
+All students who demonstrate a need for enrichment and extension will be provided an opportunity to advance their understanding of a respective learning target or subject area.